learn-co-curriculum/dsc-probability-simulations-lab/README.md

 ## Summary

-In this lab , we looked at some more examples of simple problems using law of total probability.
-We also attempted to run simulations to solve these problems by continuous random sampling.
-We saw that we get almost the same results through random sampling as we do from solving mathematical equations. consider the difference in computation while running these simulations and calculating a simple formula.
-For much complex problems with larger datasets, having an understanding the underlying probabilities can help you solve a lot of optimization problems as we shall see ahead.
+In this lab, you looked at some more examples of simple problems using law of total probability.
+You also ran some simulations to solve these problems by continuous random sampling.
+You learned that you get a result very close to the mathematical solution when using random sampling.
+This difference is due to randomness, and as your sample size rows you'll see that the difference becomes very small!
+For much complex problems with larger datasets, having an understanding the underlying probabilities can help you solve a lot of optimization problems as you'll learn later.